qmetry/qaf/pages/latest/pagelocator_objectarg_launchpage.md

 ## Complex example of page hierarchy and page locator

-Consider that in online shopping cart ecommerce application, through admin UI, admin can upload items, supplier etc from excel or another file.
-After upload there is a status page which shows upload details and provides a link to see details of upload.
-From status page admin can select and edit individual supplier or item information.
+Consider that in online shopping cart e-commerce application, through admin UI, admin can upload items, supplier, etc from excel or another file.
+After upload, there is a status page which shows upload details and provides a link to see details of upload.
+From status page, admin can select and edit individual supplier or item information.

 ```java
 public class EditSupplierDetailPage extends WebDriverBaseTestPage<WebDriverTestPage> {